-- 5.1 At first application vehicles must meet or exceed Euro 6 emissions standards.5.2 At renewal vehicle licences will not be renewed in respect of any licensed vehicle that does not meet or exceed Euro 5 emissions standards.
-From 01/04/2025 vehicle licences will not be renewed in respect of any licensed vehicle that does not meet or exceed Euro 6 emissions standardsWindows - 6.1 The Licensing Authority does allow manufactured tints.
-Tints will be kept to the rear passenger windows and the rear window of the vehicle.
-Aftermarket window tints will not be allowed.
+- 5.1 At first application Vehicles must meet or exceed Euro 5 emissions standards (From 01/04/2022 vehicles must meet or exceed Euro 6 emissions standards at first application.) - 5.2 At renewal From 01/04/2022 vehicle licences will not be renewed in respect of any licensed vehicle that does not meet or exceed Euro 5 emissions standards.
+From 01/04/2025 vehicle licences will not be renewed in respect of any licensed vehicle that does not meet or exceed Euro 6 emissions standards.